learn-co-curriculum/dsc-tuning-neural-networks-from-start-to-finish-lab-v2-1/README.md

 * Make the layers bigger
 * Increase the number of training epochs

 Again, be careful here.
 Think about the limitations of your resources, both in terms of your computers specs and how much time and patience you have to let the process run.
 Also keep in mind that you will then be regularizing these overfit models, meaning another round of experiments and more time and resources.

-For example, here are some timing notes on potential experiments run on a Macbook Pro 3.1 GHz Intel Core i5 with 16gb of RAM:

-* Using our 10 fold cross validation methodology, a 5-layer neural network with 10 units per hidden layer and 100 epochs took approximately 15 minutes to train and validate

-* Using our 10 fold cross validation methodology, a 5-layer neural network with 25 units per hidden layer and 100 epochs took approximately 25 minutes to train and validate

-* Using our 10 fold cross validation methodology, a 5-layer neural network with 10 units per hidden layer and 250 epochs took approximately 45 minutes to train and validate

 ```python